-White City Shabbat is the portal for Jewish Life in our fine White City.
-Ensuring that spirituality is not lost on Israel’s cultural and financial capital, the White City Shabbat website acts as a virtual matchmaker- connecting people with Shabbat hospitality each week all over the city.
-Bringing the concept of supra-denominational Shabbat dinner parties to a wider community, the organization hosts its own private, warm, welcoming, pluralistic, all-inclusive Shabbat meals every month.
+White City Shabbat is the portal for Shabbat life in our fine White City.
+Ensuring that spirituality is not lost on Israel’s cultural and financial capital, the White City Shabbat team and website acts as a matchmaker- connecting people with Shabbat hospitality each week all over the city.
+Bringing the concept of supra-denominational Shabbat dinner parties to a wider young adult community, the organization also hosts its own private, warm, welcoming, pluralistic, all-inclusive Shabbat meals every month.
 White City Shabbat also hosts holiday celebrations and meals, Jewish learning series, beginners learning minyan, and inter-community programming.

-In 2014, White City Shabbat launched an initiative to set the first ever Largest Shabbat Dinner on Earth with the Guinness Book of World Records & ran The Shabbat Project for Tel Aviv.
+In 2014, White City Shabbat launched an initiative to set the first ever Largest Shabbat Dinner on Earth with the Guinness Book of World Records & manages The Shabbat Project for Tel Aviv.

 Guinness World Record Links